Evelyn Badu

-Evelyn Badu (born 11 September 2003) is a Ghanaian footballer who plays as a midfielder for Norwegian club Avaldsnes IL and the Ghana women's national team.
+Evelyn Badu (born 11 September 2002) is a Ghanaian professional footballer who plays as a forward for Première Ligue club Fleury and the Ghana national team.
+She previously played for Norwegian club Avaldsnes IL.

 Club career

 Badu has played for Hasaacas Ladies in Ghana, appearing at the 2021 CAF Women's Champions League final tournament.
 She moved to Norwegian club Avaldsnes IL for the 2022 season.

+In March 2024, French club FC Fleury 91 announced the signing of Evelyn Badu, midway into the 2023–24 season.

 International career

 Badu was part of the Ghana squad that competed in the 2018 FIFA U-20 Women's World Cup, but she did not play any matches.
 She capped at senior level during the 2020 CAF Women's Olympic Qualifying Tournament (third round).